Tampa Bay Rays Odds

 For season-long props, you may see options like total wins for Rich Hill or an over/under on RBIs for Randy Arozarena.
 Props are a great spot to shop around and compare offerings and odds.
 DraftKings may have some great markets available, but checking in on FanDuel can open up even more possibilities, for example.

-A futures bet revolves around an outcome that won’t be known until a later date.
+A futures bet revolves around an outcome that won’t be known until later.
 For example, World Series odds come out in the offseason and remain active from there.
 You can expect to see movement on the board in response to volume and other news, so always compare Rays betting odds at different books before placing bets.
 Top futures bets you can place include:

 - World Series win/appearance